 If you'd like to know where to get heat resistance in Zelda: Breath of the Wild, you're in luck.
-There are actually two sets in the game that will grant it to you, and you can wear either of them to gain this benefit.
+There are actually two sets of heat resistant armor in the game, and you can wear either of them to gain this benefit.

 Unless you've been hiding under a rock to avoid spoilers, you've probably found out by now that at one point in the game, Link has to dress in traditional Gerudo clothing in order to sneak into the women-only city — and he looks darn good doing it.

 You'll get the full set as part of the "Forbidden City Entry" main quest.
-So as long as you're following along with the quest once you get to the Gerudo Desert, you'll be one heat resistance set richer.
-To get it, IGN says that you'll need to talk to Benja at the shrine on the outskirts of town, who'll tell you that men aren't allowed inside the town but another man has successfully snuck in and out before.
-You'll find someone on the rooftops of Kara Kara bazaar, and once you compliment their appearance, they'll offer to sell you the Gerudo set for 600 rupees — so make sure you've got the money before you climb all the way up there.
+As long as you're following along with the quest once you get to the Gerudo Desert, you'll be one heat resistance set richer.
+To get it, IGN says that you'll need to talk to Benja at the shrine on the outskirts of town; Benja will tell you that men aren't allowed inside the town, but another man has successfully snuck in and out before.
+You'll find someone on the rooftops of Kara Kara bazaar, and once you compliment their appearance, they'll offer to sell you the Gerudo set for 600 rupees — so make sure you have the money before you climb all the way up there.

 According to TheUnstealthyNinjas on YouTube, to find out the password, eavesdrop on the conversation Sumati, Pyra and Yaido are having through the wall.
-They'll have a short conversation before saying out loud that it's "GSC," presumably for "Gerudo Secret Club" followed by a diamond shape.
-Go wait a day if you screwed up the password to begin with, then head back to the back door of the shop.
-Give them the password and they'll let you into a secret shop where you can buy the Desert Voe armor set for a combined 2,400 rupees.
+They'll have a short conversation before saying out loud that it's "GSC," presumably for "Gerudo Secret Club," followed by a diamond shape.
+Wait a day if you screwed up the password to begin with, then head back to the back door of the shop.
+Give them the password, and they'll let you into a secret shop where you can buy the Desert Voe armor set for a combined 2,400 rupees.

-According to Prima Games, the full Desert Voe set grants you shock resistance as well, so it's great to take into any area where you might be experiencing some electroshock therapy.
+According to Prima Games, the full Desert Voe set grants you shock resistance as well, so it's great to take into any area where you might experience some electroshock therapy.
 They also state that you can buy the full set in the Tarrey Town.